ohmybash/oh-my-bash/plugins/python/README.md

 ## Auto-activate venv

-When `OMB_PLUGIN_PYTHON_AUTO_VRUN=true`, the plugin overrides `cd` to automatically activate a virtual environment when you enter a directory that contains one, and deactivate it when you leave.
+When `OMB_PLUGIN_PYTHON_AUTO_VRUN=true`, the plugin registers a `PROMPT_COMMAND` hook to automatically activate a virtual environment when you enter a directory that contains one, and deactivate it when you leave.
+Using `PROMPT_COMMAND` instead of aliasing `cd` ensures compatibility with other plugins that also hook into directory changes (e.g. `nvm`).

 ```sh
 # ~/.bashrc (before sourcing oh-my-bash)